-The work done on the sightseeing boat L’Oiseau des Iles (“Bird of the Islands”) was a very accurate intervention.
-The small French boat, which had become damaged in a fire from which only the bare hull was saved, underwent an extensive overhaul.
+The small French sightseeing boat L’Oiseau des Iles (“Bird of the Islands”) recently underwent an extensive overhaul following serious damage from a fire after which only the bare hull was saved.
 This included reconstruction of the upper part, bridge and deck, in addition to the rebuilding of all the carpentry and on-board systems.

-Completely regenerated to resume the activities of tourist connection in the waters of the trans-alpine country, the boat was restored to operating condition by West Navaltech, a relative newcomer in the local shipbuilding industry of La Spezia, the second largest city of the Liguria region.
+Completely renewed in order to resume tourist ferry services in the area, the boat was restored to operating condition by West Navaltech, a relative newcomer in the local shipbuilding industry of La Spezia, the second largest city of the Liguria region.

-Specialising in the design and construction of steel and aluminium hulls and superstructures, West Navaltech can actually count on well-planted roots in the soil of technical expertise.
-Born from the collaboration between engineer Livio Franchini – who had a career spent in the construction, maintenance and repair sector of not only commercial workboats but also navy and coast guard vessels – and West Africa Trading Company – which was founded in 2000, capitalising on the experience accumulated since 1970 in the field of supplies and processing for the navy (La Spezia Arsenal) and naval shipbuilding – West Navaltech aims to share the wealth of experience acquired so far and the close relationships formed with a selected chain of suppliers and collaborating companies.
+Born from a collaboration between engineer Livio Franchini – who had a career spent in the construction, maintenance and repair sector of not only commercial workboats but also navy and coast guard vessels – and West Africa Trading Company – which was founded in 2000, capitalising on the experience accumulated since 1970 in the field of supplies and processing for the navy (La Spezia Arsenal) and naval shipbuilding – West Navaltech aims to share the wealth of experience acquired so far and the close relationships formed with a selected chain of suppliers and collaborating companies.

 The covered area of the construction site amounts to about 700 square metres.
 These include a production and work shed equipped with a bridge crane and a mechanical workshop dedicated to carpentry, in addition to a further 2,000 square metres where other facilities are being set up.